Japanese Knotweed Vs psyllid Aphalara itadori

 The psyllid Aphalara itadoriwas realised to specific areas in the spring of 2010, they are being monitored but it will take at least a year before they know if they have established successfully.
 But for the time being Japanese knotweed may possibly become less common.

-At JHPS we use a systemic weed killer to kill off Japanese knotweed, this particular weed killer is unavailable to the general public.
+At Blue Iris Landscapes we use a systemic weed killer to kill off Japanese knotweed, this particular weed killer is unavailable to the general public.
 We have used this method on many different sites and gardens where we have had success using it.
 Hopefully in the future when psyllid Aphalara itadori has been tried and tested we will be able to use it along with our other methods.
 If you would like more information on Japanese knotweed please contact us on one of the following: –

 Free Phone: 0800 0937926